LeoJHarris/EnhancedEntry/README.md

 You are able to set `GoToNextEntryOnLengthBehaviour` which will set focus to the `NextEntry` on the given `CharacterLength`, use the `MaxLengthValidator` i.e. MaxLength="1" as well to ensure that entry doesnt exceed the `CharacterLength`

+You are able to add new effect of `ShowHiddenEntryEffect` to unmask the entry property, this will toggle between masked and unmasked of a password field i.e. use `Effects = { new ShowHiddenEntryEffect() }`

 **License**

 Licensed under MIT, see license file